Primary PE and Sports Premium

 2017/2018 Academic year – £19,620

-Click here to see the draft Primary PE and Sports Premium – Spending Plan
+Click here to see the Final PE and Sports Premium – Spending Plan

 For the 2017 to 2018 academic year, there is a new condition requiring schools to publish how many pupils within the Year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.